 So I gathered bottles of all shapes and sizes, including heavier glass ones, as well as nipples and rings.
 I even broke out regular dinner plates and a few coffee cups to be able to assess which, if any, would be useful for years to come.
 I stacked each rack with the same assortment of wet items, trying to get them as full as I could.
 Then I waited to see how quickly items dried, and how easy it was to grab items out when they did.
 Here’s how it went with the four also-rans.
 (Details on my top pick are down below.)

-The SkipHop Splash Bottle Drying Rack ($20) comes assembled and with a bottle brush, which is nice.
+The SkipHop Splash Bottle Drying Rack (discontinued by the manufacturer as of 2017) comes assembled and with a bottle brush, which is nice.
 It takes up little space, spins, and has a modern aesthetic.
 Bottles fit fine, but the bottom trays don’t hold much.
 To look at it, you assume it holds nine bottles.
 And while it does, very little else will fit then.
 It doesn’t drain into the sink, and the drip tray is very shallow.

 - Dimensions: 13.5″ x 11″ x 2.5″